A Brief History of St. Katherine of Siena Church

 In 1907, Mother Katharine Drexel visited the church of Santa Maria Sopra Minerva, Rome.
 Here a major relic of the Saint from Siena who was also Katharine’s patron is venerated.
 On October 1, 2000, Mother Katherine became the first female, canonized saint from Philadelphia.

 On Wednesday, October 24, 1956, Monsignor Thomas F. McNally, Vicar General of the Archdiocese of Philadelphia, blessed and laid the cornerstone of the church.
 This event was followed on Saturday, October 27th by the consecration of the main altar by Auxiliary Bishop Joseph McShea.
-Finally, on Sunday, October 28, 1956, Bishop George L. Leech of Harrisburg, a classmate and seminary friend of Father Fitzgerald, dedicated the church and celebrated the First Solemn Mass in the new edifice.
+Finally, on Sunday, October 28, 1956, Bishop George L. Leech of Harrisburg, a friend from seminary days of Father Fitzgerald, dedicated the church and celebrated the First Solemn Mass in the new edifice.

 Ten years later, and as one result of the Second Vatican Council, languages other than Latin were permitted in parts of the Mass.
 Thus in 1966 the initial step was taken eventually leading to the present day use of English for the celebration of Mass.
 Permission was also given for churches to have a freestanding altar with the Celebrant facing the congregation.

-Around the time of the changes to the Sanctuary a near disaster was luckily averted after a lightening bolt hit the original cross above the front door of the church.
-A replacement cross was fashioned by parishioner Edward Litvinas and placed atop the church by Atkinson & Sons Steeplejacks.
+Around the time of the changes to the Sanctuary a near disaster was luckily averted after a lightning bolt hit the original cross above the front door of the church.
+A replacement cross was fashioned by parishioner Edward Litvinas and placed atop the church by Atkinson & Sons Steeplejacks also parishioners.

 To commemorate the beginning of the 21st Century and to pay tribute to the patronage of St. Katherine of Siena and St. Katharine Drexel, Monsignor McBride commissioned the Callanan Stained Glass Studio to install two new windows at the side entrances of the church.
 These tasteful additions enhance the beauty of our church and remind us all of our holy patron and saintly benefactor.